 How to Practice Mindfulness in Divorce

-O Nobly Born, do not forget the luminous nature of your own mind.
-Trust it.
-It is home. ~Jack Kornfield I stand before a judge in a Silicon Valley courtroom.
-The gallery is filled with lawyers and their clients whose fates rest in the hands of the judge.
-I'm explaining to … [Read more...]
+I stand before a judge in a Silicon Valley courtroom.
+The gallery is filled with lawyers and their clients whose fates rest in the hands of our judge.
+I represent a moving party whose husband has not paid the court-ordered spousal support and has presented two … [Read more...]

 3 mistakes people make in divorce